kktt007/note/temp.md

 https://www.askdifference.com/cereal-vs-grain/

 - characterization --\ ˌker-ik-t(ə-)rə-ˈzā-shən 听多遍发现i偏向ə,后面ə是对的，因为第一次误听成i
+- the way that people are represented in a film, play, or book so that they seem real and natural:
+The plots in her books are very strong but there's almost no characterization.
+The film's characterization of the artist as a complete drunk has annoyed a lot of people. the way that a writer makes characters in a book or play seem real

+    a work of comic brilliance and masterly characterization

+- a description of the most typical or important characteristics of someone or something:
+I don’t agree with your characterization of my home town as a boring place to live.

 - bran --\ ˈbran 糠
 - the outside of the grain of a cereal such as wheat or oats